2018 World Series: Background

 Red Sox manager Alex Cora and Dodgers manager Dave Roberts were teammates on the Dodgers in 2002, 2003, and 2004.
 Although they did not play together on the Red Sox, both managers played and won a World Series championship with Boston—Roberts in 2004 and Cora in 2007.
 This was the first World Series with two managers of color; additionally, both managers were born outside the contiguous United States, as Cora was born in Puerto Rico and Roberts in Japan.

 While this was a rare match-up, with the Dodgers-Red Sox having only met 20 times ever, the Dodgers trade deadline acquisition Manny Machado had a long history with the Red Sox.
 In a game in April 2017, Machado, then with the Baltimore Orioles, aggressively slid over the second base bag and spiked Dustin Pedroia in the knee.
 Pedroia missed 56 of the remaining 145 games, twice going on the injured list.
 The Red Sox responded by throwing at Machado throughout the 2017 season, feeling that the slide was a dirty play.
 Setbacks to his recovery left Pedroia out of the lineup for all but 11 at-bats during the 2018 season.
-Before the World Series, Pedroia told WEEI’s Rob Bradford about the slide.
-“I think about it all the time.”
-And when Bradford asked if there’s been any contact with Machado since then, Pedroia had a terse response, “no.” In the 2018 World Series, Machado was booed heavily at Fenway Park.
+Before the World Series, Pedroia told WEEI's Rob Bradford about the slide.
+"I think about it all the time."
+And when Bradford asked if there has been any contact with Machado since then, Pedroia had a terse response, "no." In the 2018 World Series, Machado was booed heavily at Fenway Park.
 By the time of his retirement in 2021, Pedroia said he had forgiven Machado and he was "at peace with the play."

 This was the twelfth meeting between teams from Boston and Los Angeles for a major professional sports championship.
-This previously occurred in eleven NBA Finals during the peak of the rivalry between both cities’ NBA teams in the Lakers and Celtics.
+This previously occurred in eleven NBA Finals during the peak of the rivalry between both cities' NBA teams in the Lakers and Celtics.